Angle of Reflection = Angle of Incidence

 Here is our first illustration with the "main" only and the second photo with the "main" and "bounce fill" for comparison (figures 8 and 9).

 To further demonstrate this basic principle, we set the "main" at approximately 45 degrees to the ice bucket, and positioned it farther away (figures 10 and 11).
+We kept the subject in the middle of our light spread area.

-Figure 12 |
+Figure 12

 Here is the results photo.
 You can see that the highlight is moved more to the front of the ice bucket.
 The highlight is smaller because we moved the main light farther away from the subject (figure 12).

-Figure 15 |
+Figure 15

 In our results, we see the effect of the bounce fill on the subject.
 We now have soft, open light with both of our light sources coming from the front of the subject (figure 15).